niplav/site/notes.md

 	* Trigger: I hear my alarm
 	* Action: I get out of bed
 7. Something is Bad
-	* Trigger: I feel bad, in any way
+	* Trigger: I feel bad/uncomfortable, in any way
 	* Action: I start noting my sensations
+8. No Unwilling Wikipedia Deep-Dives
+	* Trigger: I type the 'x' of "Kiwix" to open the application
+	* Action: I set a 10-minute timer

 A Small Variation on Counting During Concentration Meditation
 --------------------------------------------------------------